Imperssonator/DeepLearningImplementations/WGAN-GP/src/model/README.md

     --fig_dir FIG_DIR     Where to save figures.
-    --raw_dir RAW_DIR     Where raw data is saved --data_dir DATA_DIR   Where processed data is saved
+    --raw_dir RAW_DIR     Where raw data is saved --data_dir DATA_DIR   Where processed data is saved --resume_dir RES_DIR  Where to find model checkpoints to resume training

 ## Example